osquery/osquery/docs/wiki/installation/install-macos.md

 # Installing on macOS

-Continuous Integration currently tests stable release versions of osquery against macOS 10.14 (as listed under the _Build_status_ column on the project [README](https://github.com/osquery/osquery/blob/master/README.md)).
+Continuous Integration currently tests stable release versions of osquery against macOS 10.14 (see the `vmImage: macos-10.14` line in the [CI configuration](https://github.com/osquery/osquery/blob/master/azure-pipelines.yml).
 There are no reported issues which block expected core functionality on 10.11 and greater, however 10.9 and previous macOS versions are not supported.

 ## Package Installation